euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 1. 2D/3D compound depiction.
 2. Finding compounds similar to the given query compound with some similarity threshold.
-3. Finding all compounds, that have given query compound as substructure.
+3. Finding all compounds, that have the given query compound as substructure.
-4. Computing some useful descriptors, such as molecular weight, polar surface area, number of rotatable bonds etc.
+4. Computing useful descriptors, such as molecular weight, polar surface area, number of rotatable bonds etc.
 5. Converting between popular chemical formats/identifiers such as SMILES, InChI, MDL molfile.